bfreitasdtiq/DTIQ-Snipeit-LdapSync/README.md

 This tool is used to clean Sync SnipeIT LDAP Via PHP.
 It will run as a windows service on auto start.
+Automated Process to sync Snipe IT on a Timed basis.
+Default configuration file is set to one hour(In Seconds).
 The JSON config file specifys the service name and time between syncs.
-Default configuration file is set to one hour.
 .